minamotorin/youtube-fzf/README.rst

 Issue
 #####

-If you find something, have any requests or questions, or report bugs, please use `Github issue <https://github.com/minamotorin/youtube-fzf/issues>`_ feel free.
+If you find something, have any requests or questions, or report bugs, please use `Github issues <https://github.com/minamotorin/youtube-fzf/issues>`_ feel free.

 License
 #######